ssembatya-dennis/scientific-calculator/README.md

 - I began with setting up a basic file structure for the project and writing the markup and styling for the app without adding functionality to any button.

+- Since I had no design document for the app I innitialy picked motivation from the windows calculator app but that didn't come off very well.
+I was later lone assisted with my mentor and adviced me to have a look at a normal Casio Scientific Calculator which I used as reference to build the UI of the app.

 ### Built with

 - Semantic HTML5 markup